CumulusNetworks/docs/content/cumulus-netq-33/Manage-Deployment/Install-NetQ/Install-NetQ-Device-SW/Install-NetQ-Agent-CLI/Install-NetQ-Agents-CLI-on-CL.md

 To obtain the NetQ packages:

-Edit the `/etc/apt/sources.list` file to add the repository for Cumulus NetQ.
+Edit the `/etc/apt/sources.list` file to add the repository for NetQ.

 *Note that NetQ has a separate repository from Cumulus Linux.*